OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/configure-post-failure-notification.md

 4. Select **Is Authentication Required** to **Yes** if SMTP Server requires authentication credentials for sending mails.
 If no authentication is required and sending anonymous mails is supported by SMTP Server, then set it to **No**.
 5. Set the value of **Sender Email-id** as it is a **mandatory** field irrespective of the value of field **Is Authentication Required** being **Yes or No**.
 Give a name of a valid email account which can be used for sending e-mails.
 6. If **Is Authentication Required** is set to **Yes** then **Password** will appear, give email login password for user in **Sender Email-id**.
-7. **TimeOut** is optional field, it is maximum time for which {{SITENAME}} will try to send email, after time out period that specific mail will not be sent.
+7. **TimeOut** is optional field, it is maximum time for which <code class="expression">space.vars.SITENAME</code> will try to send email, after time out period that specific mail will not be sent.
 8. Give email id of recipient of notifications in **To Email-Id**.
 9. Click **Save** to save the configuration.